brozeph/settings-lib/readme.md

 # Settings Library

-This library intends to allow configuration settings from multiple config sources to be combined, in layers, starting with a base configuration, adding environment settings to that and finally applying command line settings.
+This library provides easy access to configuration from multiple sources and combines them, like layers, starting with a base, adding environment settings over the top and finally applying any command line switches that have been configured.
+While not limited or constrained to a specific approach, this library may be used to easily facilitate [The Twelve-Factor App](https://12factor.net/config) configuration methodology in your applications.

 A base configuration file can be specified that contains settings necessary for development.
 Subsequent configuration can be applied to augment and override configuration settings in the base config, either via NODE_ENV, other environment variables, via command line switches or all of the above!

 This module is useful in that it allows you to abstract configuration management from your application and deployment at runtime, thus enabling you to avoid checking in sensitive configuration values (i.e. usernames, passwords, secret keys, etc.) to source control.
+Effectively, one should never commit configuration values into a source code repository and the litmus test for [The Twelve-Factor App](https://12factor.net/config) methodology is that the codebase could be made open source, at any moment, without compromising security credentials.

 [![Build Status](https://secure.travis-ci.org/brozeph/settings-lib.png)](http://travis-ci.org/brozeph/settings-lib)
 [![Coverage Status](https://coveralls.io/repos/brozeph/settings-lib/badge.png)](https://coveralls.io/r/brozeph/settings-lib)